A

 Adding a signed security.txt

-file to your website is a simple yet powerful way to build trust with security researchers and users.
+file to your webserver is a simple yet powerful way to build trust with security researchers and users.
 It ensures that the contact information provided is legitimate and hasn’t been tampered with.
 By following these steps, you create a clear and verifiable point of contact for handling vulnerabilities responsibly.